 - Moreland Civic Centre EV Hub at 90 Bell Street, Coburg, comprising of 3 charging stations including Victoria's first electric vehicle 'Fast Charge' station, which can recharge up to 300 kms of driving range in an hour.

 - CB Smith Reserve, Jukes Road, Fawkner

-- Brunswick EV Hub on the corner of Glenlyon and Sydney Roads, Brunswick.
+- Brunswick Mechanics Institute at the David Street Carparknearthe corner of Glenlyon and Sydney Roads, Brunswick.

 Council provides community members who have an electric car with free use of these charging stations to encourage wider uptake of zero emission modes of transport.